dtcenter/METdataio/docs/Users_Guide/load_data.rst

          - any digits 0-9
          - _, . , - (underscore, period, dash)

+    **Determine whether to use folder_tmpl or load_files to define where your input data resides (descriptions below):**

     *The following defines the location of the input data to be loaded into the database based on data organized by datetime (and any other criteria)*

      .. dropdown:: folder_tmpl

-        - **mandatory** only if data is organized in directories that are described by templates or if all data resides under one directory
+        - for data in subdirectories that are datetimes *OR* data that resides under one directory
         - only one folder template element is permitted (i.e. only one <folder_tmpl> ... </folder_tmpl> )
         - **NOTE** the *date_list* element **MUST BE DEFINED** (see above in the *date_list* description) if **any subdirectories are based on datetime**